freenas/freenas-docs/userguide/storage.rst

 A zvol is a feature of ZFS that creates a raw block device over ZFS.
 The zvol can be used as an :ref:`iSCSI` device extent.

-To create a zvol, select an existing ZFS pool or dataset, click its 3-dot icon, then select :guilabel:`Add Zvol` to open the screen shown in :numref:`Figure %s <zfs_create_zvol_fig>`.
+To create a zvol, select an existing ZFS pool or dataset, click
+|ui-options|, then :guilabel:`Add Zvol` to open the screen shown in
+:numref:`Figure %s <zfs_create_zvol_fig>`.